kaplan2539/kaplan2539.github.io/en_US/blog/20180115-run-docker-container-with-current-uid.md

 docker build -t zipper .
 ```

-So, to create a zip achive that contains all the file in let's say `$HOME/Pictures` we can run
+So, to create a zip archive that contains all the file in let's say `$HOME/Pictures` we can run
 ```
 docker run --rm -it -v $HOME/Pictures:/Pictures -v $PWD:/work -w /work \
   zipper \